asemoon/asemoon.github.io/content/blog/healthy-confrontation/index.md

 ## Important elements of healthy confrontation
 ### Courage through awkwardness
 Yes, it can get awkward and we have to acknowledge that.
 It’s hard to tell a principal engineer that their architectural design is introducing a huge performance issue or your manager is constantly micromanaging the team, or your colleague comes to their desk and starts working right after a workout with a BO (true story!).
 The reality is people can not get better and improve if they don’t know anything is wrong with what they are doing!
-You have to practice through this awkwardness on step at a time and you will get better!
+You have to practice through this awkwardness one step at a time and you will get better!
 ### Mutual benefits
 Confrontation should come from a place of caring deeply in your heart.
 It should genuinely be aimed to make the other person flourish, improve your working relationship, and ultimately make the organization successful.
 You need to be ready to accept that you might actually be wrong!
-That’s another benefit of confrontation because you give the other person in the conversation a chance to explain themselves, maybe what you have been hypothesizing is incorrect and you should be ready to accept the truth and explicitly tell the other party that they are right and you have made a mistake.
+That’s another benefit of confrontation because you give the other person in the conversation a chance to explain themselves.
+Maybe what you have been hypothesizing is incorrect and you should be ready to accept the truth and explicitly tell the other party that they are right and you have made a mistake.
 You should also be ready to meet the other party halfway;  maybe they agree with some of your arguments and disagree with some of it.
 That’s still a win!